 Product Insert Design Tips

-Make your product cards easy to read.
+Product inserts are usually about the size of a business card, or a bit larger.
+You want to make your product cards easy to read.
 Don’t jam too much information on a small card.

 Put your brand logo on the card.
 And infuse your brand voice into it (and all communications).